Home

 Music al instruments were used as worship during the sacrifice 2 Chron.
 29:26-28 “And the Levites stood with the instruments of David, and the priests with the trumpets.
 And Hezekiah commanded to offer the burnt offering upon the altar.
 And when the burnt offering began, the song of the LORD began also with the trumpets, and with the instruments ordained by David king of Israel.
 And all the congregation worshipped, and the singers sang, and the trumpeters sounded: and all this continued until the burnt offering was finished.” (also ps.68:25, 87:7)

 There should be a difference in sound and quality of the music made to the Lord and the way the world orchestrates its music.
-We find that loud and unruly Music accompanied the dances around the golden calf, (Ex 32:17-18) as Joshua and Moses headed down the mountain Joshua mistook it for ‘the noise of war" because of its disorder and melody.
+We find that loud and unruly Music accompanied the dances around the golden calf, (Ex 32:17-18) as Joshua and Moses headed down the mountain Joshua mistook shouts for ‘the noise of war" because of its disorder and melody..

 There are no specific examples of musical instruments being used in New Testament times yet we know they were part of the Jewish culture for over a thousands years.
+Yet we read of the people singing.
 Jesus and his disciples sang a hymn (Mathew 26:30) at the Last supper the Passover feast.
 The early church had singing as an integral part of worship. there is no prohibition for musical instruments in the New Testament.

-Heaven will have the songs of the redeemed (Revelation 5:9ff; 14:3), and angels and numerous other creatures will sing to the Lord it probably will be loud, but sweet
+Heaven will have the songs of the redeemed (Revelation 5:9;14:3), and angels and numerous other creatures will sing to the Lord; it probably will be loud, but sweet.